The gravitational eikonal: from particle, string and brane collisions to black-hole encounters

 Of course, the one-loop amplitude also contains quantum terms that scale like $\hbar^n$ with $n \geq0$.
 We will see that, although these extra terms do not contribute to the eikonal phase at one loop, they play an important role in the extraction of the sub-sub-leading parts of the eikonal at two loops.

-More concretely, since at each order of the perturbative expansion we find additional classical terms that ought to exponentiate contributing to higher sub-leading parts of the eikonal and quantum terms that do not need to exponentiate, we are then led to the conclusion that, in the classical limit, the full amplitude in impact parameter space is encoded in the following expression:
+More concretely, since at each order of the perturbative expansion we find additional classical terms that ought to exponentiate contributing to higher sub-leading parts of the eikonal and quantum terms that do not need to exponentiate,\footnote{One could exponentiate also the quantum part $1+2i\Delta = e^{2i\delta^\text{quant}}$ which amounts to a redefinition of the coefficients of the expansion~\eqref{eq:quant-term}.
+We prefer not to do so in order to define an object, $2\delta$, which directly yields the classical observables such as the deflection angle.} we are then led to the conclusion that, in the classical limit, the full amplitude in impact parameter space is encoded in the following expression:

 where, schematically, in $D=4$

 is the classical eikonal and

 is the quantum remainder.
 In the bottom-up approach we are going to adopt, we shall first calculate the perturbative amplitude order by order in the loop expansion $\mathcal A =\mathcal A_0 + \mathcal A_1 + \mathcal A_2 +\cdots$, concentrating on the limit of small momentum transfer, take the Fourier transform from momentum space to impact-parameter space, and then determine $\delta_n$ and $\Delta_n$ by solving